Mike Defensor

 Michael Tan Defensor ([dɪfɛnˈsɔɾ], born June 30, 1969) is a Filipino politician who most recently served as the Party-list Representative for Anakalusugan from 2019 to 2022.
 He is also the CEO of Pax Libera Mining, Inc.

 Defensor began his political career in Quezon City, where he was a member of the city council from 1992 to 1995.
 He was elected as representative of the city's 3rd district in 1995.
 In congress, he was a member of the "Spice Boys", a group of young congressmen who led the efforts to impeach President Joseph Estrada.
 The impeachment trial and widescale protests of the Second EDSA Revolution resulted in Estrada's resignation and Vice President Gloria Macapagal Arroyo's accession to the presidency.
 Defensor went on to serve various positions in the Arroyo administration: chairman of the Housing and Urban Development Coordinating Council, Secretary of Environment and Natural Resources, and Malacañang Chief of Staff.
 He was also appointed to Ninoy Aquino International Airport and Philippine National Railways.

 In 2019, he was elected again to the House of Representatives.
 He was a leading figure among the 70 representatives who voted to deny the franchise renewal of ABS-CBN.
 During the COVID-19 pandemic, he promoted and distributed the antiparasitic drug ivermectin as a prophylaxis and treatment for COVID-19, despite the lack of scientific evidence supporting its efficacy.

 Defensor unsuccessfully ran for Mayor of Quezon City in 2010 and 2022.

 Education

-He finished elementary, Bachelor of Arts in History, and Masters in Public Administration at the University of the Philippines where he became a member of the UP Alpha Sigma Fraternity.
+He finished elementary, Bachelor of Arts in History, and Masters in Public Administration at the University of the Philippines where he became a member of the UP Alpha Sigma.
 He finished his secondary education at Niles McKinley High School in Niles, Ohio.
 He is married to Julie Rose Tactacan Defensor.